-These parameters allow optimal working conditions to check the performances of lens objectives as they are designed for focusing through a coverslip.
+These parameters allow optimal working conditions to check the performances of lens objectives as they are designed to allow focusing through a coverslip.

-For a specific demand we are able to induce pattern without to much aberrations :
+For a specific demand we are able to induce patterns without too much aberrations:

 - HM-like (0.7 µm * 0.7 µm * 0.7 µm): from 170 µm to 220 µm below the top surface

 - LM-like (2 µm * 2 µm * 8 µm): from 30 µm to 500 µm below the top surface